How to backup Azure SQL database

 • Navigate to the Azure storage account that you have created above.

-We need to copy the container URL that we are going to use in our below steps.
+We need to copy the container URL we will use in the below steps.
 To copy the URL of the container, Navigate to the Azure container and then on the container page, click on the Properties option from the left navigation.
 Click on the copy button next to the URL to copy the container URL as shown below.

 How to Backup Azure SQL Database To Blob Storage

-Now we need to do the changes at the SQL server end.
-Now we need to create a SQL Server Credential.
+Now, we need to make the changes at the SQL server end.
+Now, we need to create a SQL Server Credential.

 Create A SQL Server Credential

-Well, to create a SQL Server credential, we need an access key to our storage account that we have created above.
-To copy the access key, you can log in to the Azure Portal–> Navigate to the Storage account that we have created above–> Click on the access keys link from the left navigation and copy any of the keys and keep it in a note pad.
+To create an SQL Server credential, we need an access key to the storage account we created above.
+To copy the access key, log in to the Azure Portal–> Navigate to the Storage account we have created above–> Click on the access keys link from the left navigation, copy any of the keys, and keep it in a notepad.

-Login to your SQL server and then run the below SQL script to create a SQL server credential.
+Login to your SQL server and then run the below SQL script to create an SQL server credential.

 Using the Access Key